osquery/osquery/docs/wiki/introduction/using-osqueryd.md

 ## Logging and reporting

 Each query represents a monitored view of your operating system.
 The first time a scheduled query runs it logs every row in the resulting table with the "added" action.
-In this example, on an OS X laptop, after the first 60 seconds it would log:
+In this example, on a macOS laptop, after the first 60 seconds it would log:

 ```json
 [